 “The angel answered and said to her, The Holy Spirit will come upon you, and the power of the Most High will overshadow you; AND FOR THAT REASON the holy Child shall be called the Son of God (emphasis is mine).”

 Even the disciples seemed slightly confused about what this terminology meant.
-In John chapter fourteen Jesus was comforting them because He was leaving (John 14:1-6).
-He mentioned the mansions in the Father’s house and how no one could get to the Father but by Him.
-This caused Thomas to ask Jesus where He was going and how would they know the way (John 14:5)?
-Jesus’ most famous response is in verse six where He says “I am the Way, the Truth, and the Life… (John 14:6)”.
+In John chapter fourteen, Jesus was comforting them because He was leaving (John 14:1-6).
+He mentioned the mansions in the Father’s house and how no one could get to the Father but by Him, causing Thomas to ask Jesus where He was going and how would they know the way (John 14:5)?
+In verse six, Jesus’ most famous response is where He says, “I am the Way, the Truth, and the Life… (John 14:6)”.
 But, people often overlook John 14:7: